 The city of Missoula, the home of the Montana Grizzlies, is an excellent place to stay and enjoy a day or a night on the town.
+(Missoula is not to be confused with Montana’s other college town, Bozeman, which has its own great hikes too).
 The Clark Fork River runs through the middle of the city, where locals and tourists can enjoy floating, fishing, or watching the local river surfers shred some waves.

 While in Missoula, visitors can enjoy one of the fourteen local breweries and enjoy their delicious food.
 If you get a chance, stop at Tamarack Brewing, where they have meals that almost always feed two.
 You’ll also want to ask for their keg nachos, which are served in the bottom of a beer keg, and stacked into a tower of chips, queso, and toppings.
 When you are done getting your fill, head over to Brennan’s Wave and watch the surfers hit the man-made surf wave.

 If you are hauling a camper or fifth-wheel and need a place to park, then head towards the town of Lolo, MT, where there are several campgrounds to pull in for a night.
 Additionally, grab your fishing pole and take your chances with the abundance of trout in the waters.

 The Bitterroot Valley is a place where a person can not only enjoy friendly local spots, breweries, and activities, but it is also one of the best places in Montana to camp.
 As you drive along Highway 93, you will see sign after sign of campgrounds and fishing accesses that welcome the short or long-term camper.